ankitects/ankimobile-docs/src/deck-list.md

 - The gear/cog opens the preferences screen.

-On the bottom of the screen, there are two more buttons. **Add/Export** allows you to download shared decks, add/create an empty deck, and import/export .apkg files from iTunes. **Synchronize** synchronizes your cards with the cloud.
+On the bottom of the screen, there are two more buttons.

+- **Add/Export** allows you to download shared decks, add/create an empty deck, import `.apkg` files from iTunes, and export your entire collection.
+   - To import an `.apkg` or [properly formatted](https://docs.ankiweb.net/importing/text-files.html) plain-text `.csv`/`.tsv` file that you have saved on your device, tap on the file in your file manager and open it in AnkiMobile.

+- **Synchronize** synchronizes your cards with the cloud.
-The synchronize button will change color if you have made changes that need to be synchronized to AnkiWeb, or if changes are waiting on AnkiWeb that need to be synchronized to the device.
+   - The synchronize button will change color if you have made changes that need to be synchronized to AnkiWeb, or if changes are waiting on AnkiWeb that need to be synchronized to the device.
 One of the changes that Anki synchronizes to other clients is the current deck, so tapping on a deck